department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

 ## Help the participant screenshare and open the prototype

-Please shar your screen in Zoom by clicking the screen share option and selecting 'Share weburl' Readout the tiny url to the participant - https://tinyurl.com/4j55skpx
+Please shar your screen in Zoom by clicking the screen share option and selecting 'Share weburl'.
+Readout the tiny url to the participant - https://tinyurl.com/4j55skpx

 ## First Task: Walk through the form - 5 minutes